Details of VNET Plus:

 in the case of VNET Plus accessing the same file.

-Subdomain name:The abc part of the FQDN of VNET Plus is the domain name to identify the user organization.
+VNET user name:The "acompany" part of VNET ID is the subdomain name to identify the VNET user.

-The representative person of a group of users has to obtain a subdomain name from the "User Registration" tab.
+The representative person of users has to obtain a subdomain name from the "User Registration" tab.

-The representative person has to assign an FQDN including the acquired subdomain name to each of the end users.
+The representative person has to assign an VNET ID including the acquired subdomain name to each of the end users.

 The aaa part is user specific, and can be further layered like aaa.bbb.